S2P2/coding-for-everyone/src/concepts/module-5/function-parameters.md

 <!-- langtabs-end -->

 By using parameters, your functions transform from simple, repeatable scripts into powerful, reusable tools that can adapt to different situations.
 This is the key to writing efficient and intelligent code.

+### Mini-Exercise 💡

+1. Define a function called `introduce` that takes two parameters: `name` and `age`.
+2. Inside the function, print a message like: "Hello, my name is [name] and I am [age] years old."
+3. Call the `introduce` function three times with different names and ages as arguments.